- Explore the Corridor

 - Signature Programs

 - Partner Resources

-Journey through American industrial heritage along the D&L Corridor, where a combination of geology, geography, and cultural genius catapulted the region into a hub of industrial production.
-Through the National Canal Museum, educational programming, and historic preservation along the D&L Trail, the Delaware & Lehigh National Heritage Corridor preserves and celebrates the storied industrial heritage of the corridor.
+Journey through American industrial heritage along the Delaware & Lehigh National Heritage Corridor (DLNHC), where a combination of geology, geography, and cultural genius catapulted the region into a hub of industrial production.
+Through the National Canal Museum, educational programming, and historic preservation along the D&L Trail, DLNHC preserves and celebrates the storied industrial heritage of the Corridor.

 Not to be missed are the 45-minute rides during the summer and fall on the Josiah White II, one of only three mule-drawn canal boats operating in America.
 The leisurely cruises are led and narrated by authentically costumed interpreters, who tell the story of the building of the Lehigh Canal and its role in America’s 19th Century Industrial Revolution.

 The museum is situated in beautiful Hugh Moore Park, a 520-acre City of Easton park nestled between the Lehigh Canal and Lehigh River.
 The park includes a large playground with a zipline, a pavilion that can be rented through City of Easton, a dog park, and a paved walking path in addition to the D&L Trail along the canal.
 When the museum and welcome center are open, there are bicycle, canoe, and paddle boat rentals, ice cream sales, and a beverage machine.

 More than 100,000 students and adults immerse themselves in our heritage annually in outdoor and educational programs, including our award-winning fourth-grade curriculum, Immersion Days field trips, the Freemansburg Canal Education Center, environmental education programs, conferences, and workshops.